 Safe Transfers: The safeTransferFrom function prevents tokens from being permanently lost by checking if the recipient can handle NFTs.

-Operator Approval: Unlike ERC-20's per-token approval, ERC-721 allows approving an operator for ALL your NFTs at once — crucial for marketplaces.
+Operator Approval: Unlike ERC-20's per-token approval, ERC-721 allows approving an operator for ALL your NFTs at once, which is crucial for marketplaces.

 The tokenURI function is where NFTs get interesting.
 It returns a URL pointing to off-chain metadata (usually JSON) describing the token: